 A trained vet knows the types of conditions that cause litter box avoidance and how to treat them.
 Remember, you cannot move on to the behavioral solutions suggested below before you have the all-clear from your vet.

 Got the all-clear from your vet?
 Wonderful news!
 Move on to Steps 3 and 4.
 Step 3 deals with assessing your litter box setup and step 4 with potential stressors in your cat's environment.
 Litter box avoidance can be due to either or both of these aspects, so you need to cover your bases on both.

 If your healthy cat avoids the litter box, you need to become an expert on litter box setup.
 While there are personal preferences at play, there are some rules which need to be followed.
 It's not uncommon for cats to accommodate a less-than-ideal setup for years, only to become more choosy later in life.

 How to become an expert?
 Read the following articles:

 Now try to assess the litter box situation in your home.
 Are there enough boxes?
-Are they located where they should be?
-Are you using the right type of litter for your cat?
+Where are they located?
+Are they where they should be?
+What type of litter are you using?
+Are you using the right type for your cat?
 Are the boxes cleaned often enough?